oscarotero/oscarotero.gal/en/notes/deno.md

 in some aspects, I'm a bit disappointed.

 Seems that every new runtime that appears (Deno, Bun, etc) is just another Node.
-We don't have yet a "no Node" alternative.
-Maybe a successful Deno fork comes up at some point (like io.js was for Node) or maybe a new runtime will be born with a different proposal.
+**We don't have yet a "no Node" alternative.** Maybe a successful Deno fork comes up at some point (like io.js was for Node) or maybe a new runtime will be born with a different proposal.

-For now, I'm afraid we have to wait more.
+For now, I'm afraid I have to make do with Deno and keep waiting.